-At December 31, 2021, the Authority's Sewer Operation had outstanding bonds payable in the amount of \$3,023,364 that mature in various amounts through the year 2053 with an interest rate of 2.125%.
+At December 31, 2022, the Authority's Sewer Operation had outstanding bonds payable in the amount of \$4,222,262 that mature in various amounts through the year 2053.
 More detailed information about long-term liabilities can be found in Note 4 to the financial statements.